Adore Me - Shop now

 Where Stories Come Alive

 Since its founding in August 2012, Crystal Lake has quickly become one of the world’s leading publishers of Dark Fiction and Horror books.
-In 2023, Crystal Lake officially transitioned into an entertainment company, joining several other divisions, genres, and imprints, including Torrid Waters, Crystal Lake Comics, Crystal Lake Games, Crystal Lake Kids, and many more.
+In 2023, Crystal Lake officially transitioned into an entertainment company, launching several other divisions, genres, and imprints, including Torrid Waters, Sinister Smile Press, Crystal Lake Comics, Crystal Lake Games, Crystal Lake Kids, Crystal Cove Press, and many more.

 Customer Reviews

-Category Novella Anthology Novel Novel Novel Novella Novella Anthology
+Category Novel Novella Anthology Novel Novella Novel Novella

 Editorial Reviews